awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-retrieving-sns-examples.md

 75. }
 ```

-## Complaint Record<a name="event-publishing-retrieving-sns-complaint"></a>
+## Complaint record<a name="event-publishing-retrieving-sns-complaint"></a>

-The following is an example of a `complaint` event record that Amazon SES publishes to Amazon SNS\.
+The following is an example of a `Complaint` event record that Amazon SES publishes to Amazon SNS\.

 ```
  1. {